-December 2.
 This Polish Conventual Franciscan served in the military, but felt the call to the vowed religious life.
 Rafal was known for his simple and candid sermons, for his generosity, as well as for his ministry in the confessional.
-People of all levels of society were drawn to the self-sacrificing way he lived out his religious profession and priestly ministry.
-He also play

-June 26.
-Blessed Raymond Lull, a Secular Franciscan, spent his life supporting the study of languages necessary for successful work in the missions.
+A Secular Franciscan, Blessed Raymond Lull spent his life supporting the study of languages necessary for successful work in the missions.
 It wasn’t until late in life that he saw any fruition of his labors, when language chairs were established in several universities.